salalaslam/learn-react/GUIDEBOOK.md

     - Keep local state minimal; avoid duplicating global state in local state.
     - Reset forms or component states after successful actions (e.g., clear input after submitting).
-    - Use useReducer for complex state logic.
+    - Use `useReducer` for complex state logic.

 12. Miscellaneous Tips

-    - Always sanitize user inputs, especially if rendering HTML (e.g., using react-html-parser).
+    - Always sanitize user inputs, especially if rendering HTML (e.g., using `react-html-parser`).
     - Show tooltips or hints for non-obvious actions.
     - Test components for responsiveness using developer tools or frameworks like Tailwind.

 13. Console Logs

-    - Always remove all console.log, console.error, and console.warn statements before finalizing and deploying the code.
+    - Always remove all `console.log`, `console.error`, and `console.warn` statements before finalizing and deploying the code.
 Use a logging library for controlled logs in development and production if needed.

 14. Cleanup Effects

-    - Ensure all subscriptions, event listeners, and intervals set in useEffect are cleaned up in the return function to prevent memory leaks.
+    - Ensure all subscriptions, event listeners, and intervals set in `useEffect` are **cleaned up** in the return function to prevent memory leaks.
     - Example:

     ```javascript